Mook-as/stackato-doc/admin/server/router.rst

     $ kato config set router2g prevent_x_spoofing true --json

-* **session_affinity** (true|false): Enable sticky session support on
+* **session_affinity** (true|false - disabled/unset by default): Enable
-  the router.
-Overrides normal round-robin load balancing for clients with JSESSIONID or SESSIONID set, routing those clients to specific application instances.
-Disabled by default.
+  sticky session support on the router.
+Overrides normal round-robin load balancing for clients with JSESSIONID, SESSIONID, or PHPSESSID cookies set (configurable in the router's *config/local.json* file), routing those clients to specific application instances.
+If the backend assigned on the first request goes down, a new one is automatically assigned.
+Clients can delete their sticky session assignment by removing the STACKATO_SESSION_AFFINITY cookie.

 * **x_frame_options**: Prevent clickjacking on requests with `X-Frame response header <https://developer.mozilla.org/en-US/docs/HTTP/X-Frame-Options>`_